MMMZZZZ/Syfoh/README.md

 ## Batch Processing Text Files

 Syfoh can not only accept a single command from the command line but also a text file with any amount of commands, one per line.
-Here's and example of how such a file could look (Included in this repository as [Example-Input.txt](/Example-Input.txt).
-It enables stereo for all 6 coils, sets reach mode to const and distributes them equally across the stereo range.
+Here's and example of how such a file could look (Included in this repository as [Example-Input.txt](/Example-Input.txt)).
+It enables stereo for all 6 coils, sets reach mode to constant and distributes them equally across the stereo range.

+Any line that doesn't mach the format will be ignored.
+So you can use C style comments, Python style, whatever.
+You probably could write plain text and it would be properly ignored.
+Only thing you can't do is write a comment in the same line as a command.

 ```
 set midi-pan-cfg for coil all to constant